Prepare your trip to Croc Valley

 In Mfuwe, you can withdraw money either from the Zanaco ATM in the village or at the Mfuwe International Airport (Zanaco and Barclays ATMs).
 You can also exchange currency in cash at the airport.

 Croc Valley Camp accepts Zambian Kwacha, US$, South African Rand, Euro and Pounds.
 We also accept all major credit cards (please note there is a 5% surcharge on credit card payments).
 Payments can also be made by direct bank transfer or through 3G Direct Pay.
+(If paying with US currency, please make sure bills are no older than 2006.
+Older bills and damaged or defaced bills are not accepted by Zambian banks.)

 If you are traveling out of your home country, we strongly recommend having quality medical coverage.
 Health care abroad is often very expensive, so make sure you have travel medical insurance that will protect you if you get sick or injured.